The best marketing doesn’t feel like marketing. – Tom Fishburne.

 First things first.

-This is a list of questions that you should ask yourself when you’re working on it:
+This is a list of questions that you should ask yourself when you’re working on your marketing strategy:

-- What are my business objectives and how to accomplish them?
+What are my business goals and how to accomplish them?
 Don’t forget that every objective needs a timeline attached to it.
+Your digital marketing strategy should align with these business goals.

-- Who’s my target audience and where I can find them?
-This is the part where you should create your ideal customer profile.
+Who’s my target audience and where I can find them?
+This is the part where you should create your ideal customer profile to help attract customers more effectively.

-- How will I reach my target audience?
-Outline your promotional plan and list all the marketing tactics that you want to use.
-Start small with three to five particular activities that will help you execute your strategy.
+How will I reach my target audience?
+Outline your promotional plan and list all the digital marketing strategies and tactics that you want to use across various digital marketing channels.
+Start small with three to five particular activities that will help you execute your strategy and drive more sales.

-- What particular tasks do I need to complete if I want to achieve my marketing goals?
-For example, establishing objectives, deciding on your CTAs, and getting someone to craft you the copy can be some of the steps.
+What particular tasks do I need to complete if I want to achieve my marketing goals?
+For example, establishing objectives, deciding on your CTAs, and getting someone to craft you the copy can be some of the steps to increase website visitors.

-- What are my results and what should I improve?
-Monitoring your metrics is crucial for the success of your marketing strategy.
+What are my results and what should I improve?
+Monitoring your marketing performance is crucial for the success of your marketing strategy.

 Crunch Numbers